cp0k/awx_poc/README.md

 Commit your changes (git commit -am 'Add new feature').
 Push to the branch (git push origin feature/your-feature).
 Open a pull request.

+check_date.yml playbook.
+This helps keep track of playbooks and their purposes for new users.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.